SURFnet/certificates-bcp/dialogue.md

 > What do you mean?

-Well, let\'s say I meet Carol in person somewhere.
+Well, let's say I meet Carol in person somewhere.

 > You mean my Carol?

 Yes.
-We both know Carol and let\'s say I'm having lunch with her.
+We both know Carol and let's say I'm having lunch with her.
 We can exchange keys in person during lunch.
 It she meets you later you can do the same.

 > We'll let Carol do the work of distributing our keys?